audunmb/Nordskogen/Quests.md

 Packed: 7
 Max: 10

 There's group load and individual load.
 Group load represents the full load of the group, with rations and travelling gear.
+If the group has animals, group load is first counted on animals.

+Group load has to be divided among the members if the group, taking up slots that could have been used for individual load.

-Rations
+### Rations and travelling gear
 The group need to pack rations.
 One day of rations for a group of three to five people adds one load.
 Create a ration clock to represent how many days of rations the group has.

+Traveling gear is what's needed to make camp and maintain equipment.
+You can do without, but it makes it more difficult to rest and recover stress.

-Pack animals and wagons
+### Pack animals
 Animals have extra load.
 Riding animals may have Medium load, pack animals may have up to 10.

-Wagons may add
+More animals means more load.

+### Hunting and gathering
+You may resupply rations by stopping and doing a Hunt action.